Kitchen table chat is now heard loud and clear

 Since then, organiser Rebecca Clarke says her team of volunteers (all 1228 of them) has turned up “day, after day, after day”.

-“History is made by those who turn up and that’s exactly what we did.”
+“History is made by those who turn up, and that’s exactly what we did,” she says.

-When finally I catch up with an ecstatic Dr Sophie Scamps, she’s arm in arm with her women supporters.

 “And that’s the way we want to conduct ourselves in Parliament as well.